couchbase-partners/google-deployment-manager-couchbase/documentation/bestPractices.md

 The template does not currently configure SSL.
 We recommend setting it up for production applications.

 These templates open Sync Gateway access to the internet over ports 4984 and 4985.
-We typically recommend securing the admin interface for access from `127.0.0.1` only.
-That can be done by editing the `/home/sync_gateway/sync_gateway.json` file.
+For most use cases, port 4984 will be left open so mobile devices can connect to it.
+We typically recommend securing the 4985 admin interface for access from 127.0.0.1 only.
+That can be done by editing the /home/sync_gateway/sync_gateway.json file.